Parkland father climbs crane near White House to deliver gun violence message - NewsBreak

 “He has a very important message.
 I asked for a meeting with Joe Biden a month ago.
 Never got that meeting,” he added.

-Patricia Oliver, the wife of Manuel and mother of Joaquin, told Fox 5 DC that she and her husband were “trying to give Joaquin one more” chance for his voice to be heard.
+Patricia Oliver, the wife of Manuel and mother of Joaquin, told Fox 5 DC that she and her husband were “trying to give Joaquin one more” chance for his voice to be heard.“Love is Brewing” with Opera Huntsville at Fractal Brewing Project

 She said Manuel is trying to send a message to President Joe Biden , urging him to take action on gun violence.